vippsas/vipps-recurring-api/vipps-recurring-api.md

 ## Rate limiting

-We have added rate-limiting to our API (`HTTP 429 Too Many Requests`) to prevent fraudulent and wrongful behaviour, and increase the stability and security of our API.
-The limits should not affect normal behaviour, but please [contact us](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/contact) if you notice any unexpected behaviour.
+We have added rate-limiting to our API (`HTTP 429 Too Many Requests`) to prevent fraudulent and wrongful behavior, and increase the stability and security of our API.
+The limits should not affect normal behavior, but please [contact us](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/contact) if you notice any unexpected behavior.

 The "Key" column specifies what we consider to be the unique identifier, and what we "use to count".
 The limits are of course not _total_ limits.